 a few minutes an hour or two or three or four (let’s be real).
 I’ve been lusting over it for years.
 Ever since my girl Emily Henderson rolled it out for the first time, I kinda went bonkers over it.

 3. The Moroccan Tray Table by Pottery Barn.
-I’ve always loved these, but PB pictured them all outside, something that has me second guessing my choice.
+I’ve always loved these, but PB pictured them all outside, something that has me second-guessing my choice.
 It’s amazing how a picture can sway your decision.
-Plus, the West Elm Souk Rug already has a very Moroccan look and feel, do I really want all of Tangiers up in my living space?
+Plus, the West Elm Souk Rug already has a very Moroccan look and feel, do I really want all of the Tangiers up in my living space?
 Maybe?
 Maybe not?
 Although I do love the look.
-I also have a Franco Albini Ratan Ottoman sitting in the same room (and in no way shape or form should you pay more then $300 for one of these ottomans).
+I also have a Franco Albini Rattan Ottoman sitting in the same room (and in no way shape or form should you pay more than $300 for one of these ottomans).
 Should you have 2 round pieces so close to each other?

 4. Room and Board Lind Cowhide Round Table.
-This here is kind of a no brainer.
-I already have this piece and yes, being on a budget restraint, I should really be shopping my own house.
+This here is kind of a no-brainer.
+I already have this piece and yes, being on a budget restraint, I should really be shopping for my own house.
 It’s easy.
 I don’t have to pay for delivery.
 There’s no waiting.
 Immediate fix.
-Hmmmm, but I’ll still have to find a coffee table for the basement.
+Hmmm, but I’ll still have to find a coffee table for the basement.
 It’s an immediate fix for upstairs, but it still does not fix my coffee table woes.
 Also, I’m so protective of this table, and I swear every child wants to ride this

 puppy cow.
 At least I can kinda protect it in the basement.
 Also, see the Franco Albini dilemma above.